jquerycordova/jquerycordova.github.io/index.md

 ---

 <hr id="about">
-## What is cordova.jquery?
+## What is jquery.cordova?

 jQuery.cordova is a set of jQuery plugins for using native device functions on your hybrid apps.
+It's based on `cordova.js` but <strong>jQuery.cordova</strong>
+presents a nice jQuery-style interface.

 See [How do I create an hybrid app easily?](#how-do-i-create-an-hybrid-app-easily)